Kutekente & More

 READ ALSO: The Correct Innovative 7 Original Saturday Night Live Cast Members

-Kunta Kinte Meaning in English/KuteKente Meaning/What Does Cuta Canta Mean?/Who Is KutaKenta?/Cunta Canta Meaning
+Kunta Kinte Meaning in English/KuteKente Meaning/Meaning of Kunta Kinte/What Does Kunta Kinte Mean?/Cunta Canta Meaning

 Kunta Kinte is a fictional African slave taken to 18th-century America in the novel and adapted TV series Roots.